 To do that, they must give reasons for why they think the way they do.
 The more reasons given, the more likely others are to agree.

-Being able to listen closely to speakers and recognize their reasons is an important skill.
-It allows you to understand how they are supporting their point, and it will help you make believable points when you are speaking.
+Listening closely to speakers and recognizing their reasons is an important skill.
+It allows you to understand how they support their point, and it will help you make believable points when speaking.

 - How can speakers share these reasons?

-Speakers can support what they are saying with:
+Speakers can support what they are saying with the following.

 - written text with facts

 - specific examples